Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

     Note: According to [this timestamp](https://youtu.be/jc3PjDX-CGs?t=220) of one of the Youtube videos linked above, if you wish to pass an IOMMU device to your VM you must pass through all the devices in the same IOMMU group.
 This can pose challenges if the device you wish to passthrough is not alone in its group (though it seems like GPUs are generally in their own group).
 Should you run into the a related problem, the linked video persents a work around.

     Note: According to [this part](https://askubuntu.com/questions/1406888/ubuntu-22-04-gpu-passthrough-qemu#:~:text=If%20You%20see%20text%20%22Kernel%20driver%20in%20use%3A%20nvidia%22%20like%20below%3A) of the main source of this guide, the proprietary nVidia drivers don't work with GPU passthrough and will have to be replaced by the Nouveau open source drivers.
 The link above provides some instruction for this.
+That being said, in other guides (for example [this one](https://www.youtube.com/watch?v=KVDUs019IB8)) the proprietary nVidia drivers are used.

     &nbsp;